Love Is Strong

 "Love Is Strong" is a song by English rock band the Rolling Stones, released as the opening track, and first single, from their 20th British and 22nd American studio album, Voodoo Lounge (1994).
-Issued as a single on 4 July 1994, the song preceded the release of Voodoo Lounge by a week.
-"Love Is Strong" peaked at No. 14 in the band's native United Kingdom and at No. 2 in Canada and Finland but stalled at No. 91 on the US Billboard Hot 100.
-Despite this, it peaked at No. 2 on the Billboard Album Rock Tracks chart.
-The song's accompanying music video received heavy rotation on MTV Europe.
+Issued as a single on 4 July 1994 by Virgin Records, the song preceded the release of Voodoo Lounge by a week.
+"Love Is Strong" peaked at No. 14 in the band's native United Kingdom and reached No. 2 in Canada, Finland, and on the US Billboard Album Rock Tracks chart.

+The song's accompanying music video, directed by David Fincher, featured the band as giants towering over Manhattan.
+It received heavy rotation on MTV Europe and received an Grammy Award for Best Short Form Music Video as well as an award for Best Rock Clip of the Year at the 1994 Billboard Music Video Awards.

 Inspiration and recording

 Written by Mick Jagger and Keith Richards, "Love Is Strong" is a brooding number about an encounter between the singer and an unnamed person which leads the singer to a "love/lust at first sight" immediate attraction and longing for the couple to unite despite the obstacles.

 The song was written in Ireland by Richards and originally had the name "Love is Strange".
 Popular bootlegs of the sessions abound, as Ron Wood, Richards, Ivan Neville and producer Don Was worked the song while Jagger was supporting his record Wandering Spirit.
 Later takes have Richards changing the title to "Love is Strong"; although the final release was significantly altered by Jagger's added lyrics and use of a harmonica, a trademark instrument for him rarely utilized in the Stones' middle period work.
 Jagger said at the time of its release, "We ran through it a bunch of times and I was playing harmonica, and I started singing through the harmonica mike, so you get this strange sort of sound.
 And then I started singing down an octave, so you get this kind of breathy, sexy tone...
 It was good to put harmonica on a track like this.
 You always think of playing it on a 12-bar blues, and it's kind of fun to put it on one which is not.
 It's good to work with another sequence."

 Recording began in September 1993 at Wood's home studio in Ireland and continued at A&M Recording Studios in Los Angeles in 1994.